mjiid/Dummy-Annotator/README.md

 # Text annotation tool
-Named Entity Recognition (NER) Annotation tool.
+(Hopefully) a Named Entity Recognition (NER) Annotation tool .
 Which generates Training Data in JSON format which can be readily used.